-January in Melbourne means summer is in full swing, with long, warm days and plenty of events going on around the city.
+January in Melbourne means summer is in full swing, with long, hot days and plenty of events going on around the city.

-This is one of the busiest months for the tourist seasons, with visitors flocking to the city for the famous Australian Open tennis tournament.
+This is one of the busiest months of the year, with visitors flocking to the city for the famous Australian Open tennis tournament.

 But even if sporting events aren’t your thing, there are plenty of other activities in Melbourne in January to keep you busy!